 Informant: Dr. Chad Reimer, author of Chilliwack’s Chinatowns (Chinese Canadian Historical Society of British Columbia, 2011)

 Location: Chilliwack, British Columbia

-A title card saying ”Social Life” is shown with a black and white photos of the Wong Gip family, and some Chinese domestic workers.
+A title card is shown with the title “Chilliwack’s Chinatowns: What Could Have Been?” and a number of black and white photos of Chinese farm workers rushing by.

 If those fires hadn’t had happened and if the Chinese, most of the Chinese, hadn’t left, they left largely for Vancouver, we would have one of the major, important, Chinatowns in British Columbia.
 But outside of Victoria and Vancouver, Chinatowns have not survived, largely.
 Nanaimo’s has not survived, for instance; the physical face of it.
 Why is that important?
 Well it’s important because it would remind us that even here in Chilliwack, where we’re one of the least ethnically diverse communities in British Columbia, that our history is not one of just British, and Scottish, and Canadian, and American.

 A montage of black and white photos showing local Euro-Canadian and Chinese residents plays.